-Our international advocacy focuses on using procedures designed to subject states to scrutiny.
-To do this we make regular submissions to the Human Rights Council and to UN Treaty Bodies, providing evidence on patterns of discrimination and analysis of equality laws and policies in different countries.
+Our international advocacy uses procedures to subject states to scrutiny.
+In order to do this effectively we make regular submissions to the Human Rights Council and to UN Treaty Bodies, providing evidence on patterns of discrimination and an analysis of equality laws and policies in different countries.

-At the domestic level, we engage directly with national governments and parliaments to promote improved legal and policy networks related to equality.
+At the domestic level, we engage directly with national governments and parliaments to promote improved legal and policy frameworks related to equality.

 Building Advocacy Movements

-- In Kenya, we successfully established a coalition of over 60 organisations to campaign for legal reform on equality, providing training, facilitating the work of an expert working group, and supporting engagement with the government.
-This work laid the foundations necessary for the establishment of a new national human rights institution focused on all forms of discrimination.
+In Kenya, we successfully established a coalition of over 60 organisations to campaign for legal reform on equality.
+We provided training, facilitated an expert working group and supported engagement with the government.
+This work laid the foundations for the establishment of a national human rights institution focused on combatting all forms of discrimination.